 For this recipe, any variety of citrus will work—you just need about two cups total of whatever you have on hand.
 It’s best to supreme the citrus, which means to trim the peel off the citrus, then cut the individual segments of fruit from the inner membrane.

-- 1 small head radicchio (about 4 cups), cored and cut into bite-sized pieces
+4 cups chopped radicchio, or 1 small head cored and cut into bite-sized pieces

 Make the croutons: